-NOTES: Actual lake nutrient assessments will typically have four to ten values for each indicator.
-The SWQB uses Tables 4 - 9 to interpret data.
+Each value in this table represents one sample, and each lake in this example has fewer than 5 assessable datasets.
+Actual lake nutrient assessments will typically have one to four values for each indicator.
+The SWQB uses Tables 1-7 to interpret data.
 Exceedances of the applicable threshold values are bolded and underlined.